Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 ### Piercer

-*4th-level Feat*
+*Level 4 Feat*

-**Prerequisite:** :material-lightbulb-on: Proficiency with any weapon that deals piercing damage.
+**Prerequisite:** :material-lightbulb-on: Proficiency with any weapon that deals piercing damage
 **Repeatable:** No

 You have achieved a penetrating precision in combat, granting you the following benefits: